UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 ## Introduction

-Using MATLAB on the cluster enables you to utilize high performance facilities like:
+Using MATLAB on the cluster enables you to utilise high performance facilities like:

 - [Parallel computing](https://se.mathworks.com/help/parallel-computing/getting-started-with-parallel-computing-toolbox.html?s_tid=CRUX_lftnav)
     - Parallel for-loops